rursprung/robotcar1/docs/src/rust-specifics.md

 Optionally, an allocator can be added (if available / implemented for the used target) and in that case [`alloc`](https://doc.rust-lang.org/stable/core/alloc/) can be used as well.
 This will provide all OS-independent but dynamically allocated APIs (e.g. string handling).

+### Different Hardware Abstractions
+By convention there are different "levels" of abstraction when interacting with hardware in Rust.
+From the bottom up (higher is preferred):
+1. No abstraction, know the memory location of registers and directly manipulate them (requires `unsafe` Rust, bound to specific hardware)
+1. Peripheral Access Crate (PAC): low-level APIs to interact with the registers of a specific device.
+   Usually generated from SVD files using [`svd2rust`](https://github.com/rust-embedded/svd2rust/).
+Still requires some `unsafe` code and offers nearly no hardware abstraction, i.e. you still need to interact with the registers, but don't need to know the memory addresses.
+1. Hardware Abstraction Layer (HAL): higher-level APIs to interact with a specific device (or often device family).
+   Usually no `unsafe` Rust is needed.
+Offers APIs like "set this output port to high".
+1. Board Support Package (BSP): high-level APIs for specific boards, offering opinionated APIs for that board (e.g. directly turning specific pins into inputs or outputs because they are known to be connected to certain peripheral mounted on the board and offering them under the appropriate name).

+See [the embedded Rust book](https://docs.rust-embedded.org/book/start/registers.html) for more details.

+### Generic HAL: `embedded-hal`
+The Rust embedded community offers a generic set of APIs for HALs: [`embedded-hal`](https://github.com/rust-embedded/embedded-hal).
+Similar abstractions exist for other embedded features ([`embedded-nal`](https://github.com/rust-embedded-community/embedded-nal) for networking, [`embedded-can`](https://github.com/rust-embedded/embedded-hal/tree/master/embedded-can) for CAN, etc.).
+(Nearly?) all HALs implement these APIs when appropriate.
+This allows writing device-independent functionality, e.g. drivers for peripherals, which can then run on any device.
+Thus, often only the initialisation code has to be device-specific, while the business logic can use the traits and is thus portable.

 ### Knurling-rs: Rust Embedded Improvement Project
 [Knurling-rs](https://knurling.ferrous-systems.com/) is a project by the Rust community (mainly driven by